nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

 - [cloud-bulldozer/benchmark-operator: The Chuck Norris of cloud benchmarks](https://github.com/cloud-bulldozer/benchmark-operator) The intent of this Operator is to deploy common workloads to establish a performance baseline of Kubernetes cluster on your provider.
 - [pravega/pravega-operator](https://github.com/pravega/pravega-operator) Pravega Kubernetes Operator.
 Pravega is an open source distributed storage service implementing Streams.
 It offers Stream as the main primitive for the foundation of reliable storage systems: a high-performance, durable, elastic, and unlimited append-only byte stream with strict ordering and consistency.
 The Pravega Operator manages Pravega clusters deployed to Kubernetes and automates tasks related to operating a Pravega cluster.The operator itself is built with the Operator framework.
 - [Quentin-M/etcd-cloud-operator](https://github.com/Quentin-M/etcd-cloud-operator) Deploying and managing production-grade etcd clusters on cloud providers: failure recovery, disaster recovery, backups and resizing.

+## operatorhub.io
+* [operatorhub.io](https://operatorhub.io/) OperatorHub.io is a new home for the Kubernetes community to share Operators.
+Find an existing Operator or list your own today.

 ## Operator Capability Levels
 - [Operator Capability Levels](https://operatorframework.io/operator-capabilities/) Operators come in different maturity levels in regards to their lifecycle management capabilities for the application or workload they deliver.
 The capability models aims to provide guidance in terminology to express what features users can expect from an Operator.